openedx/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

 :ref:`re-enroll in the audit track<Enroll in the Audit Track>` for the course, to take the course without a certificate option.

-If you have questions about changing your enrollment track, contact the edX support team at technical@edx.org.
+If you have questions about changing your enrollment track, contact the `<edX Support>`_ team.

 .. _SFD Verify Your Identity: